You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 Siding Nailer:

-If you look at the siding nailer the first time, you cannot distinguish it from a roofing nailer.
+If you look at the siding nailer for the first time, you cannot distinguish it from a roofing nailer.
 However, siding nailers are particularly built to attach siding to exterior walls instead of driving nails or fixing roof shingles.

 The most significant difference between a siding nailer and a roofing nailer, as we’ve seen, is the nails they’re built to shoot.
 Let’s take a closer look at each of them to learn more about them and determine which one is best for a homeowner.